PyrApple/sorbonne_rv_ue_website/docs/index.md

-## Course description
+# Course description

 Explore the principles and techniques of virtual and augmented reality.
+Learn the main properties of human sensory modalities and the principles of the sensory-motor loop involved when interacting with the physical and virtual worlds.
+Identify the main technological interfaces and displays used for human-machine interaction.
+Learn the main models and algorithms used for the interactive and real-time multi-modal rendering of the virtual scene.

 - 3 ECTS credits
 - 18h lectures + 10h tutorials

-## Learning outcome
+# Learning outcome

 - Basic knowledge on human spatial and multi-modal perception and cognition.
+- Understanding of the main audio-visual rendering techniques.
+- Learn to design and implement a simple VR application.

+# Pre-requisites

-- Basic knowledge on computer graphics, signal processing and programming.
+Basic knowledge on computer graphics, signal processing and programming.

-## Instructors
+# Instructors

 - [Indira Thouvenin](https://www.hds.utc.fr/~ithouven/dokuwiki/) (UTC Compiègne)
 - [Olivier Warusfel](https://www.ircam.fr/person/olivier-warusfel/) (IRCAM-STMS)